-There is evidence that prunes may help reset the gut after a food-borne illness, and in some old-world cultures, prunes were believed to be a remedy for diarrhea.
-Fresh and dried prunes have been tested for their ability to suppress the growth of salmonella and E. coli on sausages, ground beef, and broth. (source) Part of the reason may be due to the fruit’s prebiotic components that prevent harmful bacteria from producing.
+There is evidence that prunes may help reset the gut after a food-borne illness.
+Fresh and dried prunes have been tested for their ability to suppress the growth of salmonella and E. coli on sausages, ground beef, and broth.
+Part of the reason may be due to the fruit’s prebiotic components that prevent harmful bacteria from producing.

 While research shows that prunes provide relief from constipation, more studies with human subjects are needed before we can definitively say that prunes are a remedy for gut infections.
 Yet if anecdotal evidence and the results of a small animal study hold true, eating prunes may be a way to decrease sensitivity to toxin exposure and strengthen the immune system’s response to it.